Tip 1: Create a Custom Paper Size in Your Printer Properties

 Tip 2: Use Photoshop or Photoshop Elements for Best Results

 We recommend Photoshop or Photoshop Elements as your best option for greeting card layout and printing.
 The programs offer the most flexibility in terms of layout size, photo and text placement, as well as color management.
 Although Photoshop is an expensive program, the Elements version is quite affordable and offers all of the options you need.
+If you're not a fan of Adobe, Affinity Photo is a good alternative.
+Red River Paper supports these apps, plus others, in our greeting card support center.

 Tip 3: Printing on the Inside and Outside of Your Cards